WebOrigami/docs/src/content/framework/intro2.md

 <span class="tutorialStep"></span> Navigate to the `src` route, which will now show an entry for `hello.html`.
 Open that page to see "Hello, Alice!".

-Each time you ask for `hello.html`, the web server evaluates the formula.
-Since the function is regular JavaScript, you can use that JavaScript to create HTML by any means you like.
+Each time you ask for `hello.html`, the web server evaluates the corresponding formula that invokes `greet`.
+Since the `greet` function is regular JavaScript, you can use that JavaScript to create HTML by any means you like.
 If the function is asynchronous, Origami will `await` the result before serving it to the browser.
 With that, you should be able to do essentially anything you want in the JavaScript function to create any HTML result.

 A function like `greet` here transforms data from one form into another — in this case, it transforms a string name to a string greeting.
-The function and the formula that invokes it could just as easily transform other kinds of data; there's nothing special about text here.
+The function and the file name formula that invokes it could just as easily transform other kinds of data; there's nothing special about text here.

 &nbsp;